Mayor Keller, city officials to provide update on Albuquerque coronavirus response

 ALBUQUERQUE, N.M.
-(KRQE) – Mayor Tim Keller and Albuquerque city officials are expected to hold a press conference on Thursday at 11:30 a.m. to provide updates on the city’s local coronavirus response.
-Officials will be giving an update on the city’s Child Development Program.
+(KRQE) – Mayor Tim Keller and Albuquerque city officials will hold a press conference at 11:30 a.m. on Tuesday to discuss the local coronavirus response as well as the small business relief program.
+KRQE News 13 will be streaming the conference live on this page.

+The mayor will also be hosting a virtual town hall at 2 p.m. on Tuesday to answer the public’s questions regarding the city’s response to coronavirus.
+Residents can register to participate online before 9 a.m.

 Related Coverage: